Caravaggio (1986 film): Reception

-Details and awards

-Caravaggio was Jarman's first project with Tilda Swinton, and it was her first film role.
-The cook Jennifer Paterson was an extra.
+Accolades

 The film was entered into the 36th Berlin International Film Festival where it won the Silver Bear for an outstanding single achievement.

+In the same year, Jarman was shortlisted for the Turner Prize, the annual award for the artist judged to have made the greatest contribution to British art.
+In announcing the shortlist, the Tate Gallery cited “the outstanding visual qualities of his films,” with particular reference to Caravaggio.

 Home media

 Caravaggio was released on DVD by Umbrella Entertainment in July 2008.
-The DVD is compatible with all region codes and includes special features such as the trailer, a gallery of production designs and storyboards, feature commentary by Gabriel Berestain, an interview with Christopher Hobbs titled Italy of the Memory, and interviews with Tilda Swinton, Derek Jarman, Nigel Terry.
+The DVD is compatible with all region codes and includes special features such as the trailer, a gallery of production designs and storyboards, feature commentary by Gabriel Beristain, an interview with Christopher Hobbs titled Italy of the Memory, and interviews with Tilda Swinton, Derek Jarman, Nigel Terry.